SilverEzredes/MDF-XL/README.md

 # MDF-XL
 MDF-XL is a runtime material editor.
-This tool aims to extend equipment and weapon customization without the need to leave the game.
+This tool aims to extend equipment and weapon customization.
 Built with a robust preset system, allowing a high level of compatibility without any file editing.
 ### Supported Games:
 - Monster Hunter Wilds